OWASP/www-chapter-new-delhi/index.md

 At OWASP New Delhi, we are a dynamic community of cybersecurity enthusiasts, professionals, students, and researchers.
 Our mission is to foster a culture of secure software development and empower individuals with the knowledge and tools to create resilient digital solutions.

-In the heart of New Delhi, we aim to be a hub of innovation and collaboration, where experts and newcomers alike can come together to exchange ideas, share experiences, and stay updated on the ever-evolving landscape of application security.
+In the heart of New Delhi, we aim to be a hub of innovation and collaboration, where experts and newcomers alike come together to exchange ideas, share experiences, and stay updated on the ever-evolving landscape of application security.
 As the capital city of India, New Delhi serves as a melting pot of diverse talents, perspectives, and industries, making our chapter a unique platform for fostering cutting-edge discussions and advancements in cybersecurity.

-Join us in our journey to strengthen the cybersecurity fabric of our digital world and make a lasting impact on the software security landscape.
+Join us in our journey to fortify the cybersecurity fabric of our digital world and make a lasting impact on the software security landscape.
 Together, we strive to build a more secure and trustworthy online environment for everyone.

 ## Upcoming Events